What is branding?

 Companies like Apple, Coca-cola, Starbucks, Amazon, and others make and sell many different products.
 But, those companies are known for more than just the products they sell.

 A brand is a set of features that differentiate one organization from another.
 A company’s brand is defined by the business name, logo or symbol, design, brand voice, and everything visual about the company.
-But, the brand also includes the sum total of the experiences customers, social media followers, fans, and prospects have with your company.
+The brand also includes the experiences customers, social media followers, fans, and prospects have with your company.

 The company’s reputation, the way a company’s products and services are advertised, and the company’s values are all part of your brand.